rwxrob/notes/Fitness/2025 annual plan.md

-*At the end of May I changed my [long term cycling goal](Long%20term%20cycling%20goals.md) to complete Bike Nonstop US in under over any competition in GFNats.
+*At the end of May I changed my main [long term cycling goal](Long%20term%20cycling%20goals.md) to complete Bike Nonstop US in under 30 days with 7 hours of sleep per day and biking mostly during the day for safety reasons.
+Before it was competing in Gran Fondo Nationals.
 Many of the short-term fitness goals overlap but not all.
-The focus from May onward in 2025

 Season goals: